 Despite all that I did eventually have something that at the time seemed like a major breakthrough on the third day (in Landmark, if you cry, it’s a breakthrough).
 And our dear leader revealed that she had been putting on a bit of a show, she wasn’t the cruel bitch she had been pretending to be, but actually a very kind and caring person (she even gave me a hug).
 With this new dose of feel-good, I happily signed up for the final component of the Curriculum for Living, The Self Expression and Leadership Program.

 I signed up for the SELP, as it is generally known, on the final day of my Advanced Course, which was some time in 2010.
 I did not end up taking the course until September of 2011.

 As it happened the session I had signed up for was due to start on the same day that one of my best friends was getting married.
 I contacted the leader to let him know I would need to change to a different start date and his reaction floored me.
-Rather than being an understanding human being, he accused me of trying to avoid my commitments and asked me to examine where I was being inauthentic regarding this issue.
+Rather than being an understanding human being, he accused me of trying to avoid my commitments and asked me to look at where I was being inauthentic about this issue.
 He made attempts to guilt me into staying with the session I had signed up for, and even went as far to suggest I should attend the course anyway and then leave early to go to the wedding.
-As the location of the wedding was at least a two hour drive from downtown Vancouver where the Landmark centre was located, this was a laughable proposition.
+As the location of the wedding was at least a two-hour drive from downtown Vancouver where the Landmark centre is located, this was a laughable proposition.
 He ultimately relented, but left me with a sour taste in my mouth and little desire to complete the SELP, and certainly not with him leading the course.